Evelyn Gigantes

 Born on November 1, 1942, Gigantes first entered the political arena in 1975, successfully winning the riding of Carleton East for the Ontario New Democratic Party.
 She quickly established herself as a formidable voice for her constituents, known for her unwavering principles and articulate advocacy.
 Her initial tenure as an MPP lasted until 1981, during which she championed issues vital to working families and vulnerable populations.

-Gigantes returned to the Legislative Assembly in 1987, representing Ottawa Centre, and her influence grew substantially.
+Gigantes returned to the Legislative Assembly in 1984 via a by-election, representing Ottawa Centre, and her influence grew substantially.
 When the NDP formed government under Premier Bob Rae in 1990, she was appointed to significant cabinet portfolios.
 She served as Minister of Health from 1990 to 1991, where she focused on improving access and equity in healthcare services across the province.

 Following her role in health, Gigantes continued to shape provincial policy as Minister of Housing from 1991 to 1993, addressing critical issues of affordability and homelessness.
 She then took on the portfolio of Minister of Skills Development from 1993 until 1995, working to enhance educational and training opportunities for Ontarians.
 Even after her departure from provincial politics in 1995, Evelyn Gigantes remained a respected figure, remembered for her integrity and her tireless efforts to build a more equitable society.